SimpleLab-Inc/wsb/src/analysis/sandbox/matching/readme.md

 `exit`

+# Initialize the database

+Run the script:

+`0 - init.py`

+This script simply reads the `init_model.sql` file and executes it against the database.

 # Run the mappings

 This step should occur after running the downloaders and transformers, found elsewhere in the repo.
 These mappings transform all the data sources into a single model and stack them up on top of each other so they can be easily matched together and compared.
-They are loaded into postgis under the table name `utility_xref`.
+They are loaded into the table `pws_contributors` in PostGIS.

 Run this script to execute all of the mappings: